 As I close this series, I leave you with a story from Japan, a people with a longer martial history and tradition than ours.
 A master of the tea ceremony was traveling.
 As he came to a crossroads near a town, he met a Ronin, a masterless samurai.
-The Ronin was ready to take offense at anything, and taking offense at the inoffensive man, challenged him to a duel.
+The Ronin took offense at the inoffensive man, and challenged him to a duel.

 The master of the tea ceremony didn’t own a sword and had no skill as a fencer, but could not honorably refuse.
 However, he was able to convince the Ronin to meet him at the crossroads the following day at the same time, giving him time to find a sword.